PeterCahn/superset/README.md

 A configuration script can be added by providing its path name into a volume attached to the image:
 * `/etc/superset/`: the volume where to put the configuration file
-* `PYTHON_CONFIG_PATH`: the environmental variable where to specify the complete path of the configuration script inside the previous (or another) volume (e.g. *PYTHON_CONFIG_PATH=/etc/superset/superset_config.py*)
+* `SUPERSET_CONFIG_PATH`: the environmental variable where to specify the complete path of the configuration script inside the previous (or another) volume (e.g. *SUPERSET_CONFIG_PATH=/etc/superset/superset_config.py*)

-The init script will read the configuration file if the environmental variable `PYTHON_CONFIG_PATH` is specified.
+The init script will read the configuration file if the environmental variable `SUPERSET_CONFIG_PATH` is specified.
 If not, the [custom-config.py](https://github.com/PeterCahn/superset/blob/master/superset/bin/custom-config.py) (with the basic modifications) is used as default.

 *P.S.: Start adding new properties from custom-config.py*